 In spring 2014, Beyond Traditional Borders at Rice University will again offer a unique opportunity to prepare middle and high school teachers to implement Bioengineering and World Health

 .
 In an online workshop consisting of 12 sessions, teachers will experience how bioengineering improves health today and where the future of bioengineering lies.
 Teachers participate in hands-on activities to prepare to teach the course.
 The workshop includes:

 Guest lecture series and activities via webinar.
-Teachers meet online Thursdays from 7:00 - 8:30 pm.
+From January 16th to April 3rd 2014, teachers will meet online Thursdays from 7:00 - 8:30 pm.
 Presentations are followed by an in-class activity and lesson plan discussion.
 In lieu of one Thursday session, teacher participants meet on a Friday on the Rice University campus for a presentation and tours of the Rice Oshman Engineering Design Kitchen, Bioengineering research laboratories and Texas Medical Center Facilities.
 A luncheon with a special guest speaker follows.

 Learning & developing course-specific teaching materials.
 Teachers participate in hands-on exercises to learn strategies to effectively teach Bioengineering and World Health.

 Carrying-out an independent project.
 Teachers learn how to instruct students to complete an independent project in which they design a new health technology prototype to diagnose or treat a disease in the developing world.